Major Projects and Construction: Limiting Legal Exposure

 Steven Hogg, Barrister, McPherson Chambers

 Steven was called to the Bar in 2011.
 He has a general commercial practice with particular emphasis on corporate, property, building and construction and contract disputes.
 Before coming to the Bar he worked as a solicitor in the areas of general commercial and insurance litigation.
 Steven was Associate to His Honour Justice Fryberg in 2006.
-Steven also teaches corporate law at QUT and advocacy through the University of New South Wales.
+Steven also teaches advocacy and litigation practice through the University of New South Wales.
 In his spare time Steven enjoys cooking, riding his numerous bikes and delighting in his family.

 Sarah Ferrett, Special Counsel, MinterEllison